I am a writer

 I am a publisher

-As of 2019, I’m the UK Publishing Director of Tramp Press, an Ireland-based indie publisher of ambitious literary fiction, whose award-winning authors include Mike McCormack, Emilie Pine, and Sarah Baume.
+I’m UK Publishing Director of Tramp Press, an Ireland-based indie publisher of ambitious literary fiction, whose award-winning authors include Mike McCormack, Emilie Pine, and Sarah Baume.
 I am on the board of co-operatively run Gutter magazine, which in 2018 published The Freedom Papers, the bestselling book of Edinburgh International Book Festival and a BBC Radio 4 Book of the Week.

 I am a speaker

-of cultural commentary for television, print and radio.
+of cultural commentary for television, print and radio, appearing occasionally on BBC Radio 4, BBC Scotland, and STV.
 I’ve spoken at events including Edinburgh International Book Festival, Belfast International Arts Festival, National Theatre of Scotland’s Just Start Here, Birmingham Book Festival, Literary Dundee’s Write Stuff, Creative Edinburgh’s Talking Heads, PEN International’s Writers Resist, Interrobang?!, the Verse Hearse, Scottish Mental Health Arts Festival, Open the Door at Glasgow Women’s Library and many others, and enjoy chairing literary events and book launches.

 I welcome writing commissions and speaking enquiries.
 For writing portfolio and more information please see the tabs above.